kandl/gooddata-ui/docs/10_vis__dashboard_view.md

 You can use the `onDashboardLoaded` callback to get all the information about the dashboard object and any KPI Alerts set on it for the given user.
 This includes also information about any filters set up on the dashboard (so that you can initialize any filter UI you might have accordingly).

+You can use the `filters` property to replace the filters of the dashboard so that you can create a custom filters UI for your application.

 The `onFiltersChange` callback is called whenever a widget inside the DashboardView requests that the filters be changed (this can happen in case the user opens a KPI Alert which was created using a different filters than those currently used and wishes to use the filters that were active when the KPI Alert was created).

+The `onDrill` callback can be used to detect and react to any drill events happening inside the DashboardView.

 ## Caching